-According to the 2004 OECD Principles Study Team (2006: 10-11) established by the Capital Market and Financial Institutions Supervisory Agency, there are two theories that can be used to explain the concept of corporate governance.
+According to the 2004 OECD Principles Study Team (2006: 10-11) there are two theories that can be used to explain the concept of corporate governance.
 The first theory is stewardship theory, this theory is built on the philosophical assumption of human nature that humans are intrinsically trustworthy, able to act responsibly, have integrity and honesty with others.
 If the assumption of stewardship theory is applied in company management, stewardship theory views management as a party that can be trusted to act as well as possible for the interests of the public in general and shareholders in particular.

-Meanwhile agency theory views that company management as an agent for shareholders, will act with full awareness of their own interests (self-interest), not as a party who is wise and wise and fair to shareholders as assumed in the stewardship theory.
-Contrary to stewardship theory, agency theory views that management cannot be trusted to act in the best possible way for the interests of the public in general and shareholders in particular.
+Meanwhile agency theory views that company management as an agent for shareholders, will act with full awareness of their own interests, not as a party who is wise and fair to shareholders as assumed in the stewardship theory.
+Agency theory views that management cannot be trusted to act in the best possible way for the interests of the public in general and shareholders in particular.